MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ### Extend your label migration rules to SharePoint properties

-You can use your labelByCustomProperties advanced settings with SharePoint properties that you might expose as columns to users.
+You can use the configuration you've defined with the [*labelByCustomProperties*](#migrate-labels-from-secure-islands-and-other-labeling-solutions) advanced setting for SharePoint properties that you might expose as columns to users by specifying an additional label policy advanced setting.

 This setting is supported when you use Word, Excel, and PowerPoint.